VonHeikemen/devlog/content/tools/simple-neovim-config.md

 This will change the keymap that shows the help window.
 Instead of `g?` now is `gh` (get help).

 These custom settings are in a "lua table."
 If there is piece of syntax that you should learn is that one.
-Knowing the correct syntax of a lua table will save you so many headaches.
+Knowing the correct syntax of a lua table will prevent so many headaches.

 And how did I know those settings exists?